Get Started Here!

 • Vacations

 • We put a portion of our emergency fund savings each month into a vacation fund.
-It is now fully funded so we don’t add more to it right now
+We just had a big Disney vacation so now this money is going towards student debt.

 Key take-aways from our money flow analysis